lmarzy/openbracket-blog-jekyll/_posts/misc/2015-11-14-terminal-basics.md

 category: misc
 ---

-Terminal, terminal!
-I hear you scream.
+Terminal I hear you scream.
 But I can just point a click and things work.
 I actually find working in the terminal quite enjoyable, it makes me feel like some sort of computer wizard or something and look like I know what i'm doing to the less technical (sure fire way to impress the ladies :-)).

 Although I use the terminal on a regular basis I still feel I am just getting by, and just getting by is not quite good enough, I am going to document some of the basics of the terminal, well because I can and it would be good for mine or your future reference.